antonpaquin/Tensorflow-Lambda-Layer/README.md

 It's a lambda layer that includes Tensorflow, Keras, and Numpy.
 You can use it to deploy serverless machine learning models.

 ## How do I use it?
-First, download latest release from [here](https://github.com/antonpaquin/Tensorflow-Lambda-Layer/releases)

 ### Easy way
+You can use the ARN I've published: `arn:aws:lambda:us-east-1:347034527139:layer:Tensorflow:3`

 In the AWS lambda management console, create a new function you want to use Tensorflow in, or pick an existing function.

 Click
 - layers
   - add layer
     - provide a layer version ARN

-You can use the ARN I've published: **arn:aws:lambda:us-east-1:347034527139:layer:Tensorflow:3**
+Paste the ARN in, add the layer, and you should be able to use the libraries as normal.

 ### Manual way
+To manage the layer on your own, download latest release from [here](https://github.com/antonpaquin/Tensorflow-Lambda-Layer/releases)

 From your AWS console, go to
 - lambda management console
   - layers